Stratolaunch Systems

 Stratolaunch LLC is a private American aerospace company providing high-speed flight test services.
-It was founded in 2011 to develop a new air-launched space transportation system, with its corporate headquarters in Seattle.
+It was founded in 2011 to develop a new air-launched space transportation system.
+Its corporate headquarters are in Seattle.
 The company and development project were announced in December 2011 by Microsoft co-founder Paul Allen and Scaled Composites founder Burt Rutan, who had previously collaborated on SpaceShipOne.
-After ten years, the company was acquired in 2019 by Cerberus Capital Management and has continued privately funded, operating as a non-traditional defense contractor.
+The company was acquired in 2019 by Cerberus Capital Management and has continued with private funding, operating as a non-traditional defense contractor.

 Comparison between five of the largest aircraft:

-The project began with three components: a carrier aircraft being built by Scaled Composites (model Stratolaunch, called "Roc"), a multi-stage payload launch vehicle launched at high altitude into space from under the carrier aircraft, plus a mating and integration system by Dynetics.
+The project involves three components: a carrier aircraft being built by Scaled Composites (model Stratolaunch, called "Roc"), a multi-stage payload launch vehicle launched at high altitude into space from under the carrier, plus a mating and integration system by Dynetics.

-However, only the carrier aircraft was fully developed by the time of Paul Allen's death in late 2018.